fouad3/RecipeBook/README.md

 * [Node.js](https://nodejs.org/en/): require Node 6.9.0 or higher, together with NPM 3 or higher.
 * [Angular CLI](https://cli.angular.io/): Make sure you install the latest version of the CLI.
     * How to upgrade the CLI
-    Run the below commands - only use "sudo" on Mac/ Linux.
+    -Run the below commands - only use "sudo" on Mac/ Linux.
     ```
     sudo npm uninstall -g angular-cli @angular/cli
     npm cache clean --force